 We spoke to the 24-year-old Ukrainian refugee at the Ukraine-Poland border, after she fled with her mother and brother.

-“My father used to say to me: ‘when you are happy, you don’t realize it.’
-Before the war, we were happy with our everyday routine and we didn’t realize it.
+“My father used to say to me: ‘when you are happy, you don’t realise it.”’
+Before the war, we were happy with our everyday routine and we didn’t realise it.
 But now, we understand that real happiness was all of those small things, moments we shared between us as a family.